 Veterinarians can administer many tests to see if your dog has cystitis.
 They will take a urine culture, and examine the dog with their hands, to learn the cause of the discomfort.
 Treatment for cystitis depends on what causes it.
 Bacterial infections can be treated with antibiotics, whereas bladder stones and tumors may need surgical removal.
-Additionally, cannabinoids can be administered to help your dog cope with the pain.
+Additionally, hemp can be administered to help your dog cope with the pain.

 For more information on cystitis in dogs, see this helpful article.

 Peritonitis occurs when a dog’s abdominal cavity is injured and the peritoneum (membrane lining the cavity) becomes inflamed.
 This condition can be caused by injury or bacterial/chemical contamination through abdominal trauma, surgical wounds, rupture of the bladder, and liver abscesses.

 If you think your dog may of experienced an abdominal injury, it is important to look for these signs:

 - Increased heart rate

 - Abdominal pain – pet retracts when touched on abdomen